Cost Seg Smart Research & Editorial Process

 We don't list individual reviewers on website content because the review work is split across automated engine calibration, methodology check, and compliance sign-off — there's no single byline that accurately describes who touched a given page.

-We don't claim every page is reviewed by a CPA or by an ASCSP-credentialed engineer.
-We claim our content is reviewed against IRS Pub 946, Treasury Reg §1.168, and ASCSP standards, and our engine implements those standards.
-Engineering review for paid customer reports is performed by named, licensed engineers under signed engagement letters; the engineer's name appears on the report cover.
+We don't claim every page is reviewed by a CPA or by a licensed engineer.
+We claim our content is reviewed against IRS Pub 946, Treasury Reg §1.168, and the IRS Cost Segregation Audit Techniques Guide, and our engine implements those standards.
+Paid customer reports go through internal technical review & QC; for larger engagements where a customer's CPA requires it, we bring in named credentialed engineering partners per engagement under signed engagement letters, and that partner's name appears on the report cover.

 We don't provide individualized tax advice on this site.
 Site content is informational.
 Whether to apply a particular strategy to your situation is a question for your CPA — and that's why every customer report is built to be CPA-ready and includes a CPA Review Page.